Gold cyanidation: Effects on the environment

 Despite being used in 90% of gold production: gold cyanidation is controversial due to the toxic nature of cyanide.
+Most environmental issues have been associated with accidental spills.
 Although aqueous solutions of cyanide degrade rapidly in sunlight, the less-toxic products, such as cyanates and thiocyanates, may persist for some years.
-Many such infamous disasters have killed few people — humans can be warned not to drink or go near polluted water, but cyanide spills can have a devastating effect on rivers, sometimes killing everything for several miles downstream.
+Cyanide spills have killed few people — humans can be warned not to drink or go near polluted water, but cyanide spills can have a devastating effect on rivers, sometimes killing everything for several miles downstream.
 The cyanide could be washed out of river systems and, as long as organisms can migrate from unpolluted areas upstream, affected areas can soon be repopulated.
 Longer term impact and accumulation of cyanide in riparian or limnological benthos and environmental fate is less clear.
 According to Romanian authorities, in the Someș river below Baia Mare, the planktons returned to 60% of normal within 16 days of the spill; the numbers were not confirmed by Hungary or Yugoslavia.